huaminghuangtw/Weekly-Mindware-Update/README.md

 ## About

 This repository is a weekly dump of ten ideas that spark my curiosity and expand my mind.
-The sources are diverse, often captured while I'm [reading](https://github.com/huaminghuangtw/Brain-Food) or having a conversation with people.
+The sources are diverse, often captured while I’m [reading](https://github.com/huaminghuangtw/Brain-Food) or having a conversation with people.

 ## Why I Built This Project

-> _“It ain't what you don't know that gets you into trouble.
-It's what you know for sure that just ain't so.” — Mark Twain_
+> _“It ain’t what you don’t know that gets you into trouble.
+It’s what you know for sure that just ain’t so.” — Mark Twain_

 > _“The first principle is that you must not fool yourself — and you are the easiest person to fool.” — Richard Feynman_

 I used to be arrogant, thinking I had the world figured out.
-A fool's confidence.
+A fool’s confidence.
 An [intellectual yet idiot](https://huami.ng/notes/the-intellectual-yet-idiot).

 The more I learn, the more I realize that most of my certainties were [totally wrong and deluded](https://fs.blog/david-foster-wallace-this-is-water/).
-I've learned the hard way that, to learn is to be willing to let go of your ego.
+I’ve learned the hard way that, to learn is to be willing to let go of your ego.

 So I started this project.

 A weekly ritual to practice my humility.

 Ten ideas to keep my mind open.
 To be aware of my ignorance.
-To admit that I don't have all the answers.
+To admit that I don’t have all the answers.

 And a change began.